kaeeraa/kaede/src/README.md

 - `constants` contain reusable global constants.
 [More](./constants/README.md)
 - `lib` contains the backend part.
 [More](./lib/README.md)
 - `pages` contain only Vue components.
 These components are used for the application UI.
 They are used in the application's router.
 [More](./pages/README.md)
+- `resources` contain application assets, such as images, GIFs, videos, etc. [More](./resources/README.md)
 - `types` contain reusable TypeScript types and interfaces.
 [More](./types/README.md)